• An informal alliance of organisations with an interest in institutional investment in European real estate

 Documents

-The EREF has currently not published any positions on this topic.
-However, many participating organisations have developed their own position papers.
+EREF does not take positions on regulatory issues.
+However, many participating organisations have developed their own positions.
 To learn more, please view the individual participating organisations' websites.

-• Solvency II – Directive on the Taking-up and Pursuit of the Business of Insurance and Reinsurance
+• Directive on the Taking-up and Pursuit of the Business of Insurance and Reinsurance

-The Solvency II Directive creates a single market for insurance services in Europe and harmonises the capital adequacy requirements of European insurers.
-Solvency II seeks to guarantee that insurers can meet obligations to policyholders with 99.5% probability, even in case of extreme market downturns, which is achieved in part through a capital reserve requirement.
+Solvency II creates a single market for insurance services in Europe and harmonises the capital adequacy requirements of European insurers since 2016.

 Documents